Paul de Groot: Recovery after 1945

 De Groot also entered the House of Representatives.
 There and in De Waarheid, of which he had become editor-in-chief, he sometimes defended contradictory views.
-For example, with regard to the young Indonesian republic: on the one hand he was against sending Dutch troops to violently crush the nationalist resistance in Java and elsewhere, on the other hand he thought that young communists should be sent out and then propaganda within the army for Indonesian independence.
+For example, with regard to the young Indonesian republic: on the one hand he was against sending Dutch troops to violently crush the nationalist resistance in Java and elsewhere, but on the other hand he thought that young communists should be sent out and then propaganda within the army for Indonesian independence.
 In their own communist circle this led to confusion and dissatisfaction.

+Ideological struggle

+In the years that followed, De Groot left a strong personal mark on the party.
+He remained a staunch Marxist-Leninist and assured the public that, in the event of a Third World War, the CPN would welcome the Soviet armies as liberators.
+This cost the party the sympathy and electoral support of some segments of the population.
+Its social isolation was further exacerbated by the CPN leadership’s stance on the Soviet suppression of the Hungarian uprising in 1956.

+De Groot had serious reservations about the revisionist course of de-Stalinization that the new Russian party leader Nikita Khrushchev had embarked upon in 1956.
+He therefore took a stance on the ideological struggle within the CPN in early 1958, expelling former resistance members such as Gerben Wagenaar, Henk Gortzak, Frits Reuter, Bertus Brandsen and Rie Lips from the party.
+On the order of De Groot, Marcus Bakker wrote a report, "the little red book", titled "The CPN during the war", in which the expelled were criticised and labeled as traitors and Gestapo spies.
+In 1963, De Groot abruptly severed all ties with Moscow.

 End of board work

 In 1962 De Groot stepped down as political secretary and was appointed party chairman.
-In 1966 he left the Chamber and a year later, at the 22nd party congress, he also resigned the presidency of the CPN.
+In 1966 he left the House of Representatives and a year later, at the 22nd party congress, he also resigned the presidency of the CPN.
 As an honorary member of the party board and director of the party's scientific office (IPSO), however, he continued to exercise decisive influence behind the scenes, such as in 1975 when the CPN decided to reconcile with Moscow.